KAR-NG/KAR-NG/README.md

 ![image](https://user-images.githubusercontent.com/81752452/138976518-f87076c7-c1a5-40f8-9491-ae4bb32f24ea.png)

-R is an advanced programming language for statistical computing and graphics, and its free software (RStudio) can be installed in any computer and immediately outputting modern deliverables.
+R is an advanced programming language for statistical computing and graphics, and its free software (RStudio) can be immediately installed and start outputting modern deliverables.

 ---